LaunchCodeEducation/lchs/src/chapters/classes-and-objects/creating-classes.rst

    the values of the properties can differ.

    Think of this like using the same cookie cutter to make sugar cookies vs. gingerbread cookies.
-Each cookie will have *color* and *flavor* properties, but these will have completely different values depending on the recipe.
+Each cookie will have *ingredients* and *flavor* properties, but these will have completely different values depending on the recipe.

 Let's revisit the ``dog`` object we used earlier to see how it relates to a class.